ghi-electronics/Documentation/software/tinyclr/tutorials/power-management.md

 ---

-## Low Speed
+## Clock Speed

-You can set your device system clock to operate at half speed, saving 40% power consumption with the following commands:
+You can set your device's system clock to operate at half speed, saving 40% power consumption with the following commands:

 ```cs
 if (Power.GetSystemClock() == SystemClock.High){